cksystemsteaching/selfie/manuscript/state.md

 #### [multu](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5827-L5862) and the $hi and $lo registers

 The multiplication 4095\*16384 is performed by first loading 4095 and 16384 into registers `$t0` and `$t1`, respectively.
 Similar to `$t0`, `$t1` is also a register for temporary results, it is register 9 among the 32 general-purpose registers.
+The actual multiplication is performed by the instruction [`multu $t0,$t1`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3891) where `multu` stands for *multiply unsigned*.
+Similar to `addiu`, the term unsigned is misleading.
+Its actual meaning is that arithmetic overflows with `multu` are ignored while wrap-around semantics apply.

-The actual multiplication is performed by the instruction [`multu $t0,$t1`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3891) which multiplies the value in `$t0` with the value in `$t1` and stores the 32 LSBs of the 64-bit result in a special-purpose 32-bit register called `$lo`.
+The instruction multiplies the value in `$t0` with the value in `$t1` and stores the 32 LSBs of the 64-bit result in a special-purpose 32-bit register called `$lo`.
 An actual MIPS processor would also store the 32 MSBs of the result in another special-purpose 32-bit register called `$hi` which we nevertheless ignore here.
 The `$lo` register contains the result with 32-bit wrap-around semantics which is exactly what we need.
 However, `$hi` is used for integer division in MIPSter just like on a MIPS32 processor.
 We get to that later.

 The `$lo` and `$hi` registers are together with the `$pc` register the 3 special-purpose registers of a mipster machine that we mentioned above.
 At boot time, `$lo` and `$hi` are also zeroed just like all other registers.
 This is in fact now the complete machine state, no more surprises.

 #### [mflo](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5795-L5825) and [nop](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5527-L5535)

-In order to access the result in `$lo` we use the instruction [`mflo $t0`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3892) which copies the value in `$lo` to `$t0`.
+In order to access the result in `$lo` we use the instruction [`mflo $t0`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3892) where `mflo` stands for *move from low*.
+It copies the value in `$lo` to `$t0`.
 The following two `nop` instructions do *no operation*, that is, do not do anything other than advancing the PC to the next instruction.
 They are there because the MIPS ISA restricts what the processor can do in the next two instructions after an `mflo` instruction.
 We can nevertheless safely ignore the technical reasons behind that.
 After adding 16380 to the value in `$t0` we have the desired value 0x3FFFFFC in `$t0`.

 #### [lw](http://github.com/cksystemsteaching/selfie/blob/e37e0b759dba9e7c4b35f7fa5e4d8b76be7a1f44/selfie.c#L5989-L6045)